-Items of property and equipment are depreciated from the date they are available for use or, in respect of selfconstructed assets, from the date that the assets are completed and ready for use.
-Depreciation is calculated to write off the cost of items of property and equipment less their estimated residual values using the straight-line basis over iii.
-Depreciation and amortisation (continued)
+Items of property and equipment are depreciated from the date they are available for use or, in respect of self-constructed assets, from the date that the assets are completed and ready for use.
+Depreciation is calculated to write off the cost of items of property and equipment less their estimated residual values using the straight-line basis over their estimated useful lives.
+Depreciation is recognised in profit or loss.
+Land is not depreciated.